jonasbn/perl-test-timer/README.md

 On occassion failing tests with CPAN-testers have been observed.
-This seem to be related to the test-suite being not taking into account that some smoke-testers do not prioritize resources for the test run and that addional processes/jobs are running.
-The test-suite have been adjusted to accomodate this but these issues might reoccur.
+This seem to be related to the test-suite being not taking into account that some smoke-testers do not prioritize resources for the test run and that additional processes/jobs are running.
+The test-suite have been adjusted to accommodate this but these issues might reoccur.

 # TEST AND QUALITY